infracost/docs/docs/getting_started.md

 2. For aggregating costs across multiple Terragrunt directories, i.e. in cases where you would run terragrunt *-all, you can use the `infracost report` command to combine multiple Infracost JSON files into a single table.
 For an example of a script that does this see [scripts/terragrunt/report_all.sh](https://github.com/infracost/infracost/blob/master/scripts/terragrunt/report_all.sh).

-If you have any feedback about the above methods, please leave on comment on [the GitHub issue](https://github.com/infracost/infracost/issues/224) or join our [community Slack channel](https://www.infracost.io/community-chat) to chat with us.
+If you have any feedback about the above methods, please leave on comment on [this GitHub issue](https://github.com/infracost/infracost/issues/224) or join our [community Slack channel](https://www.infracost.io/community-chat) to chat with us.

 ### Terraform Cloud users